 EECS 452 is a senior/graduate design course whose main focus is the application of real-time digital signal processing (including theory, software and hardware) to a multi-week team project.
 This course satisfies the CoE’s major design experience requirement.
 The course consists of lectures, structured laboratory exercises, and team projects.
 The lectures and structured laboratory exercises are intended to provide a foundation for the team projects to build on.
 The lectures and structured laboratory exercises project- appropriate topics that are expected to vary from semester to semester.

-EECS 598, VLSI for Wireless Communication and Signal Processing
+EECS 598, VLSI for Wireless Communication and Machine Learning

 This course surveys methodologies to design energy-efficient and/or high-performance VLSI systems for the state-of-the-art image/audio processing, machine learning, and wireless communication systems.
 The primary focus of the course is on designing hardware-efficient algorithms and energy-aware VLSI IC architectures to deliver the performance and efficiency required by various signal processing applications.
 The course will be a mix of lectures and student-led presentations/projects.
 The content will be suitable for senior undergraduates or graduate students interested in hardware-efficient signal processing algorithms and their VLSI implementations.